Sean-Bradley/Design-Patterns-In-TypeScript/src/abstract-factory/README.md

 ## Overview

-_...Refer to Book or Videos for extra content._
+_...
+Refer to book or pause videos to read textual content._

 ## Terminology

-_...Refer to Book or Videos for extra content._
+_...
+Refer to book or pause videos to read textual content._

 ## Abstract Factory UML Diagram